Product Name: Neuro Clarity

 If it is, it merely means that it is under-dosed.
 And this is true for Neuro Clarity.

-Based on my research, not even one ingredient is dosed as recommended.
+Based on our research, not even one ingredient is dosed as recommended.
 Of course, if you follow the recommended daily dosage of 2 capsules.

 If you take the double dosage, then the product isn’t that affordable anymore, and you consume a higher amount of potentially risky ingredients.

 If you want to try Neuro Clarity, the daily recommended dosage is 2 capsules.

 But based on our detailed research, this is not enough.
 By increasing the dosage, the risk for side effects is higher.

 So you have to stick to one capsule per day.

 Neuro Clarity Side Effects

 By taking such a low dosage of nootropics, it is hard to expect adverse side effects.

 Since Neuro Clarity contains several risky ingredients, that are known to cause side effects, we suggest being very careful.